vinay-bhat/sonar-device/README.md

-This is a DIV SONAR using an Arduino and an Ultrasonic Ping Sensor.
+This is a DIY SONAR using an Arduino and an Ultrasonic Ping Sensor.

 Requirments:

 Hardware:
-1.Ultrasonic Sensor (1x)
+1.Ultrasonic Ping Sensor (1x)
 2.Arduino
 3.Breadboard
 4.Wires